 - Change your posture regularly when either sitting or standing.
-To do this, grow tall by rolling up from your pelvis.
+To do this, 'grow tall' by rolling up from your pelvis.
 Then gently elongate the back of your neck and draw your shoulders back.
-Use no more than 10 per cent effort.
+Use no more than 10% effort.
 Hold the position for 10 seconds and then relax.

-- Perform posture correction frequently while you are working (two to three times per hour).
+- Perform posture correction frequently while you are working (2 to 3 times per hour).
 This exercise keeps tone in the supporting muscles of the neck.

 - Combat the tight or tired feeling of your neck by regularly performing the posture exercise.